tex/vimpreviewpandoc/README.md

 Install this plugin either manually or using any plugin manager (Vundle, NeoBundle, Plug...).

+Make sure that python scripts in *plugin* sub folder (pre.py, blockdiag.py, ...) needs to have executable bit set.
+This is required by `pandoc` to read its shebang and execute it with python version as specified with the shebang.

 Those plugins are required:

 - [async.vim](https://github.com/prabirshrestha/async.vim.git)
 - [vim-base64](https://github.com/christianrondeau/vim-base64.git)

-I also recommend you to install the following plugins to extend pandoc support:
+I also recommend you to install the following plugins to extend `pandoc` support:

 - [vim-pandoc](https://github.com/vim-pandoc/vim-pandoc)
 - [vim-pandoc-syntax](https://github.com/vim-pandoc/vim-pandoc-syntax.git)